The Hawkeye State has three carriers for 2022 Marketplace plans.

 Financial Help With Iowa Marketplace Plans

-For the 2019 plan year, 92% of Marketplace enrollees in Iowa received federal help with monthly premiums; another 36% got cost-sharing reductions.10 The average subsidy in Iowa was $881 per month.
-This amount is one of the highest monthly subsidies in the country.
+For the 2020 plan year, 91% of Marketplace enrollees in Iowa received federal help with monthly premiums; another 34% got cost-sharing reductions.9

 Some people can’t afford private health insurance, even with subsidies.
 That’s where Medicaid comes in.
 It offers low-cost or no-cost health insurance to eligible residents who meet income requirements.